mtrudel/dotfiles/README.md

 ## Prerequisites

-* A recent-ish install of macOS (Catalina or newer should be fine)
+* A recent-ish install of macOS (Catalina or newer should be fine) or an apt-based Linux distro
 * You will need zsh to be set as your default shell.
-This has been the case since Catalina, but if you've been upgrading the same install since the stone age you may need to [manually update](https://support.apple.com/en-ca/HT208050) this
+On macOS this has been the case since Catalina, but if you've been upgrading the same install since the stone age you may need to [manually update](https://support.apple.com/en-ca/HT208050) this.
+  Linux folks will want to do something like `sudo apt-get install zsh && chsh -s /usr/bin/zsh`
 * You'll need to use [iTerm](https://iterm2.com) or some other terminal that supports [truecolor](https://github.com//termstandard/colors) (Apple's built-in Terminal.app does not).
 Note that if you use this project's `gui` plugin it